Configure and use Kafka Tiered Storage

 $ sudo -u hdfs hdfs dfs -chown kafka:hadoop /kafka

-In the ADCM interface, open the Clusters page and click on the ADS cluster name.
-Then on the cluster page that opens, go to the Import tab, select Cluster configuration next to the ADH cluster name, and click Import.
+• In ADS, ADH data import has been completed.
+To perform the import in the ADCM interface, open the Clusters page and click on the ADS cluster name.
+Then, on the cluster page that opens, go to the Import tab, select Cluster configuration next to the ADH cluster name, and click Import.

 Import ADH data